-She finds purpose and beauty in pattern-seeking as both method and invention.
-She is the founder and active investigator of Praxis Residual Field Theory (PRFT).
+She finds meaning and beauty in pattern-seeking and embodiment as both method and invention.

-Her influences include Richard Feynman, Todd Solondz, Lewis Carroll, The Strokes, Sigmund Freud, Carl Jung, and Nietzsche.
+She likes the works of Steve Buschemi, Philip Seymour Hoffman, Richard Feynman, Todd Solondz, Lewis Carroll, The Strokes, Sigmund Freud, Carl Jung, and David Hume.

 You can reach her at ksahar58 [at] gmail [dot com].
 Support her work on Patreon or subscribe to Sahar Writes.
 For PRFT updates, subscribe at Praxis Residual Field Theory.